 - Dress Pants – I agree – a good pair in a great dark neutral can work day or night.

-- Classic White Shirt – A shirt if you’re classic, a blouse in a softer fabric if you’re more feminine – and not in white, but a colour that really suits you.
+- Shirt or Blouse – A shirt if you’re classic, a blouse in a softer fabric if you’re more feminine – and not in white, but a colour that really suits you.

 - Jeans – Dark Wash Denim in a cut that suits you – unless you hate jeans